BubbleCow/bubblecow-documentation/Editorial/Writers/R/Robyn Atkinson/Canche Gringa/Developmental Editing/Edit/Canche Gringa 1-6 - Editors Report - Developmental Editing - BubbleCow.md

 Lastly, there is a need to pay closer attention to the attribution in dialogue.
 Effective dialogue attribution is key to maintaining clarity and flow in conversations.
 In several instances, the attribution is either excessive or insufficiently clear, which can momentarily pull readers out of the narrative.
 Streamlining dialogue tags and ensuring they are used effectively will not only improve clarity but also enhance the overall reading experience.

-Addressing these aspects will not only refine the technical aspects of your writing in "Canche Gringa" but also deepen the emotional impact and engagement of the narrative.

 ### Establishing Hopes and Dreams
 In "Canche Gringa," it is crucial to establish the hopes and dreams of the main character as early as possible.
 This foundational step sets the stage for the reader’s journey with the character, providing a clear sense of direction and purpose for the narrative.
 The goals and aspirations of the protagonist act as a guiding light for the story, illuminating their motivations, actions, and the overall trajectory of the plot.
 #### Conveying Hopes and Dreams